Brian Laundrie’s parents ask for notebook found near his remains, attorney says - NewsBreak

 TAMPA, Fla. ( WFLA ) — The parents of Brian Laundrie are looking to reclaim a notebook related to the FBI investigation into their son’s death, according to statements made by their attorney.

-Laundrie was the sole person of interest in his fianceé Gabby Petito’s death but died of a self-inflicted gunshot while on a hike in the Myakkahatchee Creek Environmental Park in mid-September, according to the medical examiner in Sarasota County.Search efforts ramp up for missing girl not seen since 2019
+Laundrie was the sole person of interest in his fianceé Gabby Petito’s death but died of a self-inflicted gunshot while on a hike in the Myakkahatchee Creek Environmental Park in mid-September, according to the medical examiner in Sarasota County.Missing 7-year-old girl hasn’t been seen in 2 years, police discover

 Attorney Steven Bertolino said Laundrie’s parents want to take the book back as part of their formal proceeding to control his estate.

-Bertolino said he is also working with Petito’s family to help return objects belonging to her.Why are so many vaccinated people getting COVID right now?
+Bertolino said he is also working with Petito’s family to help return objects belonging to her.Jan.
+6 education puts teachers on front lines of culture war

 “Nichole Schmidt filed to obtain Gabby’s belongings that are in the Laundrie home or in police custody,” he said.
 “Rick Stafford [the Petito family attorney] and I are trying to work this out cordially.”